 1.0.
 Introduction

-Foodborne illnesses stem from a wide range of microbial sources and pose serious challenges for both consumers and the food industry.
+Foodborne illnesses stems from a wide range of microbial sources and pose serious challenges for both consumers and the food industry.
 Most of these diseases are caused by bacteria originating from animals, humans, or the surrounding environment (Manyi-Loh et al., 2023).
 One of the primary contributors to foodborne illness is contaminated raw beef, which can be tainted by environmental factors, human handling, or the animal itself (Pigott, 2008).
 During the slaughtering and processing stages, contamination can occur through exposure to faeces, hides, water, intestinal contents, lymph nodes, equipment, and personnel, all of which can introduce harmful microbes to meat and carcasses (Morshdyet al., 2023).

 Abattoir workers who fail to follow proper hygiene practices contribute to the spread of zoonotic diseases among themselves and increase the risk of meat contamination intended for public consumption.
 Research shows that the microbial load of meat from abattoirs and butcher shops in Sub-Saharan Africa, including Nigeria, often exceeds the limits recommended by the World Health Organization (WHO) (Iroha et al., 2011; Haileselassie et al., 2013).
 There have also been reported cases of zoonotic infections in both abattoir workers and cattle in various Nigerian facilities (Allwin et al., 2015; Fasanmiet al., 2017).
 Further studies from Nigeria highlight issues such as inadequate infrastructure, unhygienic conditions, and poor sanitary practices in many abattoirs and slaughterhouses (Adesokan et al., 2014; Azuamah et al., 2019), despite the fact that maintaining abattoir hygiene is a critical aspect of Nigeria's National Environmental Sanitation Policy (FME, 2005).